Item 19: Avoid reflection

 • What can be done with that information?

-Programming languages with full reflection support have extensive answers to these questions – as well as determining an item's type at run-time, its contents can be explored, its fields modified and its methods invoked.
-Languages that have this level of reflection support tend to be dynamically typed languages (e.g. Python, Ruby), but there are also some notable statically typed languages that also support this, particularly Java and Go.
+Languages that have this level of reflection support also tend to be dynamically typed languages (e.g., Python, Ruby), but there are also some notable statically typed languages that also support reflection, particularly Java and Go.

-Rust does not support this type of reflection, which makes the advice to avoid reflection easy to follow at this level – it's just not possible.
+Rust does not support this type of reflection, which makes the advice to avoid reflection easy to follow at this level—it's just not possible.
 For programmers coming from languages with support for full reflection, this absence may seem like a significant gap at first, but Rust's other features provide alternative ways of solving many of the same problems.

 C++ has a more limited form of reflection, known as run-time type identification (RTTI).
 The typeid operator returns a unique identifier for every type, for objects of polymorphic type (roughly: classes with virtual functions):

-• typeid can recover the concrete class of an object referred to via a base class reference
+• typeid: Can recover the concrete class of an object referred to via a base class reference

-• dynamic_cast<T> allows base class references to be converted to derived classes, when it is safe and correct to do so.
+• dynamic_cast<T>: Allows base class references to be converted to derived classes, when it is safe and correct to do so

 Rust does not support this RTTI style of reflection either, continuing the theme that the advice of this Item is easy to follow.